lzap/lzap.github.com/content/posts/2024/deploy-invidious-via-podman.md

     After=invidious-db.service
     EOF

-And finally, create pod unit.
+And finally, create a pod unit.
 Note only port 3000 is exposed, do not expose other ports!

     cat > ~/.config/containers/systemd/invidious.pod <<EOF
     [Pod]